Children’s Services Reform Research

 - The strength of evidence about the effectiveness of different models of integration in improving services, experiences and outcomes for children, young people and their families’

-Looking at four case study countries, we will review in detail each country’s children’s social care models and the connections to health, education and adult social care structures.
+Looking at five case study countries, we will review in detail each country’s children’s social care models and the connections to health, education and adult social care structures.
 This will allow us to consider whether there are any common approaches that are taken to the national, regional and local organisational delivery and governance of these children’s and adults’ social care services that could inform Scotland’s approach.

-Strand 4: Workforce survey
+Strand 4: Workforce Experiences

-- High quality experiences and outcomes of children, young people and families using services;
+- High quality experiences and outcomes of children, young people and families using services

-- Transformational change in services.
+- Transformational change in services

 The survey will also ask members of the Children’s Services workforce about their experiences of the challenges and barriers present.